splunk/splunk-connect-for-syslog/docs/troubleshooting.md

 sysctl -p restart SC4S
 ```

-## Events not in correct Timezone?
+## Are there events with incorrect timezone?
-By default SC4S resolves the timezone to GMT.
-If customer have preference to use local TZ then set the user TZ preference in Splunk during search time rather than at index time.
+By default, SC4S resolves the timezone to GMT.
+If customer have a preference to use local TZ then set the user TZ preference in Splunk during search time rather than at index time.
 [Timezone config documentation](https://docs.splunk.com/Documentation/Splunk/8.0.4/Data/ApplyTimezoneOffsetstotimestamps)

 ## Verification of TLS Server